Mark-A-Dean/Mark-A-Dean/portfolio/FileCatalog/pages/doex-vw_filedetails-transact-sql.md

 Running the following query returns results where either the `Parent` or `BaseName` column value matches a set of criteria.

-🔍 The match criteria below needs to be updated to reflect the data stored in the base table.
+🔍 Update the match criteria below to reflect the stored data in the base table.

 The match criteria is:
 1. "cpac" occurs with some form of the word "request" **OR**